Vought OS2U Kingfisher: Operational history

-The United States Coast Guard received 76 OS2U-3 Kingfishers starting in 1942 and employed them in anti-submarine warfare, reconnaissance, and search and rescue roles.
-No Coast Guard Kingfisher is credited with sinking any enemy submarines; however, they were successful in rescuing sailors from ships sunk by enemy torpedoes.
-The Coast Guard operated Kingfishers until October 1944.
+The United States Coast Guard (USCG) received 76 OS2U-3 Kingfishers starting in 1942 and employed them in anti-submarine warfare, reconnaissance, and search and rescue roles.
+No USCG Kingfisher has ever been credited with the sinking of an enemy submarine; however, the type was successful in rescuing sailors from ships sunk by enemy torpedoes.
+The USCG operated the Kingfisher until October 1944.

 Australia received 18 Kingfishers from a batch of aircraft ordered by the Dutch East Indies that was diverted to Australia in 1942.
-They were initially used as training aircraft for pilots destined for flying boats, but in 1943 they were used to equip No. 107 Squadron RAAF, which carried out convoy escort duties until disbanded in October 1945.
-One Kingfisher was used in support of the Australian National Antarctic Research Expedition in 1947–48.
+They were initially used as training aircraft for pilots destined for flying boats, however, they were used to equip No. 107 Squadron RAAF in 1943, which carried out convoy escort duties until disbanded in October 1945.
+One Kingfisher was used in support of the Australian National Antarctic Research Expedition between 1947 and 1948.

-Throughout its U.S. Navy service, the OS2U and even its predecessor, the Curtiss SOC Seagull, served much longer than planned, as the planned successor, the Curtiss SO3C Seamew, suffered from an insufficiently powerful engine which was a complete failure.
-The OS2U was only slowly replaced in the latter stages of World War II with the introduction of the Curtiss SC Seahawk, the first examples reaching the U.S. Navy in October 1944.
+Throughout its USN service, the OS2U and even its predecessor, the Curtiss SOC Seagull, served much longer than planned, as the planned successor, the Curtiss SO3C Seamew, suffered from an insufficiently powerful engine which was a complete failure.
+The OS2U was only slowly replaced in the latter stages of World War II with the introduction of the Curtiss SC Seahawk, the first examples of which being delivered to the USN in October 1944.